ooni/spec/data-formats/df-001-httpt.md

 - `request` (`[]Transaction`): list of transaction objects.
 See below.

-- `socksproxy` (`string`; optional): address of the SOCKS proxy being used.
+- `socksproxy` (`string`; optional): address of the SOCKS proxy being used in a nettest.
+Note that this proxy is different from the one used to contact the backend.
 Omit or set to `null` if no SOCKS proxy is being used.
 The format to be used is `1.2.3.4:54321` for IPv4 and `[::1234]:54321` for IPv6.

 ## Transaction